 Our students learn the knowledge and skills to perform safe and effective patient care in the perioperative environment.
 As a result, our students excel in this high-demand field and enter the job market with a competitive edge.

-Some good traits to have if you are thinking of becoming a surgical technician are:
+Some good traits to have if you are thinking of becoming a surgical technologist are: